-When you visit an amide, you need to know a few points regarding nomenclature whether it’s a name or structure.
+When you visit an amide, you need to know a few points regarding nomenclature, whether it’s a name or structure.
 Amides are classified into three types based on their names: primary amine, secondary amine and tertiary amine.
-The differences are classified based on the position of nitrogen atom linked to the carbon atom in a molecule chain.
-While naming a primary amide you need to drop the end with ‘ic acid’ or ‘oic acid’ followed by an ‘amide’.
+The differences are classified based on the position of the nitrogen atom linked to the carbon atom in a molecule chain.
+While naming a primary amide, you need to drop the end with ‘ic acid’ or ‘oic acid’ followed by an ‘amide’.

-- At last comes a single bond which is also a characteristic functional group of an amide.
+- Finally comes a single bond, which is also a characteristic functional group of an amide.

 Amides are prevalent in technology as structural substances.
 An amide relation is developed easily, resists hydrolysis and grants structural rigidity.
 Polyamides and nylons are the most resilient materials.
 Various drugs are amides that include penicillin, LSD and paracetamol.
 Moreover, plant N-alkylamides consist of a broad range of biological functionalities.